Job

 Story Overview:

-We have included the story of Job in this term’s curriculum even though scholars do not all agree on the time the book was written or at what point in history the story took place.
-We can be sure that Job’s story is one that is true for all time!
 The Lord had such confidence in Job’s faith that He allowed Satan to test him.
 Satan took away Job’s wealth, children, and health.
 Job’s wife and friends were not much help because they tried to convince him that he probably deserved the things that were happening to him.
-Despite all of his suffering, Job refused to give up his faith in the Lord.
-Satan was proved wrong and, in the end, the Lord blessed Job with even greater health, wealth, and family than he had before.
-Through a series of questions and revelations from the Lord, Job learned that God knows more than any human does and sometimes we may not know why things happen.
-We just need to trust God because he does know.
+Despite his suffering, Job refused to give up his faith in the Lord.
+Satan was proved wrong, and in the end, the Lord blessed Job with even greater health, wealth, and family than before.
+Through a series of questions and revelations from the Lord, Job learned that God knows more than any human does.
+We may not know why things happen but God does.
+We can trust him.

 Background Study:

-Job is described as a man who was blameless and upright, one who feared God and turned away from evil (Job 1:1).
+Job is described as a blameless and upright man who feared God and turned away from evil (Job 1:1).
 He was ever conscious of God.
 He is referred to throughout the Bible as a righteous man.
 In Ezekiel, he is named along with Noah and Daniel as men who were righteous before God (Ezekiel 14:14, 20), and in the book of James, he is praised for his patience (James 5:10-11).
 Job was a man who trusted God in spite of all the bad things that had happened to him.

 Even though Job knew he was blameless, he did not turn against God when everything went wrong.
 Job did have questions, but when the Lord spoke to him, Job immediately recognized his own smallness in relation to God’s greatness (Job 40:4).
 Job’s high view of God’s character shaped Job’s attitude.
 That’s why he could submit to God’s perfect ways even when everything Job had was taken from him.

-Job didn’t see God, but he saw a “storm” and heard God’s voice coming from it (Job 38:1-2).
+Job didn’t see God but saw a “storm” and heard God’s voice coming from it (Job 38:1-2).
 God didn’t explain why Job had so much trouble.
-Instead, He pointed out the many other things that Job didn’t understand.
+Instead, He pointed out the many other things Job didn’t understand.

 First, God asked Job what he knew about the making of the world (Job 38:4-5).
 Of course, Job didn’t know anything except what God had stated.
 Job did know how to build a house.
 He would begin by using a measuring line to mark off the place.
 But he didn’t know how God had begun to make the earth.

-Job 38-41 tells of many things Job knew something about but couldn’t explain and neither can we.
-These verses name phenomena that children also know something about—rain and lightning, wisdom and knowledge, clouds and birds (Job 38:34-38; 39:26-27).
+Job 38-41 tells of many things Job knew something about but couldn’t explain, nor can we.
+These verses name phenomena that children also know about- rain and lightning, wisdom and knowledge, clouds and birds (Job 38:34-38; 39:26-27).
 Like Job, however, children have to admit that there are limits to their understanding.

-Job had known all along that God can do all things, but it seemed even more wonderful after he had listened to God and considered all the things he himself did not know and could not do (Job 42:1-6).
+Job had known all along that God could do all things, but it seemed even more wonderful after he had listened to God and considered all the things he himself did not know and could not do (Job 42:1-6).
 In Job’s final speech to God, Job repented for his pride in maintaining his innocence.
-Then he praised God for His power and wisdom.
+Then, he praised God for His power and wisdom.

 God had asked who in the discussion had been making His purpose unclear (Job 38:1-2).
 Job conceded that he was the one.
-But now he was able to conclude that since the world was full of things he couldn’t understand, it was reasonable to accept the fact that he could not explain his suffering.
+But now, he could conclude that since the world was full of things he couldn’t understand, it was reasonable to accept that he could not explain his suffering.

 Job realized that no human has the right to demand that God explain how He works.
 Like Job, we must trust in our knowledge of God and believe that His ways are best.
-As we come before God in prayer, we should have Job’s attitude of thankfulness and submission—even when bad things happen to us.
+As we pray before God, we should have Job’s attitude of thankfulness and submission- even when bad things happen to us.

 Way to Introduce the Story: